-OPINION AND ORDER OF THE BOARD (by A.S.
-Moore):
+OPINION AND ORDER OF THE BOARD (by G.T.
+Girard):

-This rulemaking is designed to update the definition of volatile organic material(VOM) in the Board's air pollution regulations (35 Ill.
+This rulemaking is designed to update the definition of "volatile organic material" (VOM) in the Board's air pollution regulations (35 Ill.
 Adm.
 Code 211.7150).
 The update is needed to ensure that Illinois' regulations reflect the United States Environmental Protection Agency's (USEPA) most recent exemption of chemical compounds from regulation as ozone precursors.
-Today the Board adopts a proposal for public comment.